dotnet/csharplang/proposals/records-wip.md

-On the right hand side of the `with` expression is an `anonymous_object_initializer` with a sequence of assignments, each with an `initonly` property (see [Properties](#Properties)) of the `Clone` return type on the left-hand side of the assignment, and an arbitrary expression on the right-hand side which is implicitly convertible to the type of the property.
+On the right hand side of the `with` expression is an `anonymous_object_initializer` with a sequence of assignments, each with an `initonly` property (see [Properties](#Properties)) of the `Clone` return type on the left-hand side of the assignment (as a property invocation), and an arbitrary expression on the right-hand side which is implicitly convertible to the type of the property.

 The evaluation of a `with` expression calls the `Clone` method exactly once, and then sets the backing field of each `initonly` property in the argument list to